Table of Contents

 All: Amen.

-Leader: Let us go forth rejoicing in the abundance of God’s blessings.
+Leader: Let us go forth rejoicing in the surprising power of the Spirit.

 All: Thanks be to God.